FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-05-database-metadata-implementation.md

 For purposes of code organization, these implementation classes will be put in a separate package, `org.firebirdsql.jdbc.metadata`.

+### OOREMOTE protocol

+For the OOREMOTE protocol, we currently use a separate `DatabaseMetaData` implementation (`OODatabaseMetaData`).
+If possible, this should be replaced with an OOREMOTE specific method implementation, similar as is done for Firebird version specific method implementations.

 ### Testing

 The individual metadata implementation classes will be tested through the